North Carolina-Style Clam Chowder

-Keep warm with this unique take on traditional creamy New England clam chowder, courtesy of Will Gest of Boom Restaurant at Pilots Point Marina in Westbrook, CT.
+Warm up with this unique take on traditional creamy New England clam chowder, courtesy of Will Gest of the now-defunct Boom Restaurant at Safe Harbor Pilots Point Marina in Westbrook, CT.

 Gest’s version features chunks of sweet potato that lend a touch of southern flavor to this regional seafood staple.
 It’s a perfect way to keep warm during the offseason!